 Food Rich in Biotin

-As already mentioned, most animal foods are great sources of biotin.
-For example, try to take organic free range eggs, wild caught salmon, organic beef or chicken liver, cheese, and organic pastured meat.
+As already mentioned, some foods are great sources of biotin.
+For example, try to take organic free range eggs, cheese, and organic products.
 Plant sources are not that efficient, but you may still find it in cauliflower, some grains, avocado, and various berries.

 Nutritional yeast is one of the best sources of Biotin and highly recommended because of the other Vitamins from the B complex, including the very important B12.